 This week in Husker history

 The week of Oct.
-7-13, looking back in stretches of years divisible by five:
+7-13, looking back in five-year intervals:

 1932: George Sauer's 55-yard interception return helps give the Cornhuskers a 12-6 win over Iowa State in the season opener.

 1937: Long scoring plays by Paul Amen (80-yard run) and Marvin Plock (75-yard punt return) spark Nebraska in a 20-7 victory at Iowa State to open conference play.